 Student Physical Examination Policy

 The health policy for all Wagner College students is explained in the Undergraduate Bulletin.
-The students in the Evelyn L. Spiro School of Nursing must have a yearly physical examination and must submit a copy each semester to each clinical instructor on the first clinical day on campus.
+The students in the Evelyn L. Spiro School of Nursing must have a yearly physical examination and must submit a copy each semester to each clinical instructor on the first clinical day.
 The original must be on file in the Nursing Office.
-Each student must comply with this policy to fulfill contractual agreements made with clinical agencies.
+Each student must comply with this policy in order to fulfill contractual agreements made with clinical agencies.
 If a student experiences a change in health status, a note must be submitted from the student’s physician stating that a student’s health status is such that full participation in clinical nursing practice is possible.
-Specific forms are obtained from The Evelyn L. Spiro School of Nursing’s office personnel (see following sample).
+Specific forms are obtained from The Evelyn L. Spiro School of Nursing’s office personnel.
 All students must have their own personal health insurance.
 This can be obtained from the Student Health Services Office at a low cost to the individual.

 Students in nursing are evaluated both in the clinical laboratory and the classroom.
 The evaluation tools and methods are determined by the faculty member.
 The standards by which students will be evaluated are shared in the beginning of the semester.
 The clinical evaluations are completed by each instructor as well as a student self-evaluation at mid-semester and at the end of each semester.
 Since the clinical experience is a vital part of the program, an unsatisfactory grade in the clinical component will result in failure for the course regardless of the grade earned in the classroom.

 Since nursing is a practice profession, much of the student’s education will take place in a variety of health care and educational institutions.
 Numerous agencies on Staten Island, Brooklyn, and Manhattan, providing clinical laboratory facilities, are selected for use in the nursing courses based on their excellence and ability to meet the clinical learning objectives.
-A direct partnership with United Activities Unlimited will also provide the basis for learning experiences in the Community.
 Students are expected to arrange their own transportation to the clinical agencies to which they are assigned.
 Liability insurance for undergraduate nursing students is provided by the college and is included in college fees.

 Student Clinicals - Assigning of Students to Clinical Sections: